 Most modern operating systems provide subsystems of event notification.
 For example, a usual

 read call to a socket will be blocked until the sender really sends something.
-Instead, an application can ask the operating system to watch the socket and queue the notification event when the data will be ready.
+Instead, an application can ask the operating system to watch the socket and queue the notification event until the data will be ready.
 The application can check the events whenever it likes (perhaps by doing some scripting before using the processor to the maximum) and process other things in the meantime.
-This is asynchronous because application at one point expressed interest and at another point used data (in time and space).
+This is asynchronous because application at one point expresses interest and at another point uses data (in time and space).

 The asynchronous code removes the blocking operation from the main thread of the application, so it continues to run, but after some time (or maybe somewhere else).
 Simply put, the main thread saves the task and passes its execution to a later time.